cileene/IKDU_Medialogy_Poster/README.md

  [A interactive physical poster design for my IKDU course at Aalborg University fall 2024](https://cileene.github.io/IKDU_Medialogy_Poster/)

+ The poster is designed to be printed in A0 format.
+Scanning the QR code on the physical poster takes you to the webbuild of this project.

 ## Inspiration / Keywords

 - Rube Goldberg